 I’ve run live cameras for a lot of big-name artists, but nothing tops the night I worked Camera #3 on Jennifer Lopez’s It’s My Party Tour.
 Every camera operator gets an assignment — maybe a guitarist, a dancer, or a wide shot of the whole stage.
 That night, I hit the jackpot.

-“Camera 3,” the director called out, “you’re on J.Lo’s bottom tonight.
+“Camera 3,” the director called out, “you’ve got Jennifer’s bottom tonight.
 Keep it tight, and keep it in focus.”
-The entire crew cracked up over headsets.

-And just like that, the highlight of my live camera-op career became keeping Jennifer Lopez’s most famous asset perfectly framed and in focus.
+And just like that, the highlight of my live camera-operator career became keeping Jennifer Lopez’s most famous asset perfectly framed and in focus.

 Layouts & Storyboards